 Watch a video on the importance of exercise by exercise physiologist D.C.
 Clark:

-Vascular rehabilitation at Lancaster General Health is a customized, medically supervised program led by exercise physiologists for vascular patients.
+Vascular rehabilitation is a customized, medically supervised program led by exercise physiologists for vascular patients.
 It focuses on achieving and maintaining a healthy lifestyle through education, exercise and support.
 Our program is designed for patients who have difficulty walking because of circulatory problems in their legs causing peripheral artery disease (PAD).
 Symptoms of PAD include pain, cramping and burning in the legs, as well as limping and feeling tired after only walking a short distance.

 Benefits of vascular rehab include improved walking and quality of life, restored movement, and reduced risk factors that could make the condition worse.